 What Credit Card Numbers Mean

-The first digit in your credit-card number signifies the system:
+The first digit in your credit card number, the major industry identifier (MII), signifies the system.

+Most consumers will only have credit cards that start with one of these four numbers, unless they have store-specific credit cards, which follow different rules.
 The structure of the card number varies by system.
-For example, American Express card numbers start with 37; Carte Blanche and Diners Club with 38.
+For example, American Express card numbers start with 34 or 37; Discover with 65, 644, 6011.

 A card's MII, plus the five digits following, are called the issuer identification number or the bank identification number.
 Together, these tell you which credit card company issued the card and what network it belongs to, plus indicate which benefits it carries for the cardholder.
 For example, the initial digits 414709 mean the card is a Capital One Signature Visa.

 The next several digits before the final one, which generally range from seven to 10, comprise your individual account number.
 And that last digit?
 It's called the checksum, and lets people or computers know if the number is valid.
 This helps catch both numbers that are incorrectly entered and fake ones generated by scammers.